Build & Deployment

 - ✓Gradual rollout: 1% → 10% → 50% → 100%

-- ✗Tech debt: Old flags accumulate
+- ✗Flag debt: stale flags accumulate and confuse future changes

 Feature Flag Types

-- Release flags: Ship incomplete features safely
+- Release flags: hide incomplete features until ready

-- Experiment flags: A/B testing, measure impact
+- Experiment flags: A/B tests and measured variants

-- Ops flags: Circuit breakers, kill switches
+- Ops flags: circuit breakers, kill switches, degraded-mode controls

 Best Practices